-In a survey of clients who visited the Sydney Medically Supervised Injecting Centre, 29% reported a history of injection related problems, injury, or disease (37).
-These included difficulties finding a suitable vein, scarring or bruising, swelling of the hands or feet, abscesses, skin infections, thrombosis, septicaemia, and endocarditis (37).
-Many reported that the nurses were an excellent source of information on correct injecting technique, which helped clients minimize injection-related infections and injuries and facilitated a more comfortable injecting experience (24, 38).
-In one study of Insite clients, more than 40% had received safer injection education from staff (39).
-Although respondents acknowledged that this information was likely available before, many indicated that it had only existed outside of their drug using environments and was therefore less accessibility (38).
-Some reported continuing to implement safer injection techniques even when they injected call-outs in Sydney, Australia.
-Addiction.
-2010;105(4):676-83.
+In a survey of clients who visited the Sydney Medically Supervised Injecting Centre, 29% reported a history of injection related problems, injury, or disease (35).
+These included difficulties finding a suitable vein, scarring or bruising, swelling of the hands or feet, abscesses, skin infections, thrombosis, septicaemia, and endocarditis (35).
+Many reported that the nurses were an excellent source of information on correct injecting technique, which helped clients minimize injection-related infections and injuries and facilitated a more comfortable injecting experience (22,36).
+In one study of Insite clients, more than 40% had received safer injection education from staff (37).
+Although respondents acknowledged that this information was likely available before, many indicated that it had only existed outside of their drug using environments and was therefore less accessible (36).
+Some reported continuing to implement safer injection techniques even when they injected outside the site or shared the new information with others who injected elsewhere (8,36).